smtech/pechakucha-shuffler/README.md

 # PechaKucha Shuffler

-This is a quick BASH script to take all of the PowerPoint files in current working directory and "shuffle" them into a sub-directory named "Shuffled".
+This is a quick BASH script to take all of the PowerPoint files in the current working directory and "shuffle" them into a sub-directory named "Shuffled".
 The script has then been (lightly) tweaked to work within an OS X Automator App and wrapped up as an App that is more easily distributable to faculty.

 ### Use